qrac/tribe-ext-list-venues-organizers-shortcodes/readme.txt

 = 2.1.0 2018-03-21 =

-* Feature - Added support for custom linked post types, such as from https://theeventscalendar.com/knowledgebase/linked-post-types/
+* Feature - Regisers a new `[tec_list_linked_posts]` shortcode that can have any linked post type passed to its "post_type" argument, which means this shortcode now supports custom linked post types (see code comments for limitations), such as from https://theeventscalendar.com/knowledgebase/linked-post-types/
+* Tweak - Reworked some filters to fix some not being applied and to pass the `$post_id` to filters within the loop (for each linked post type post)

 = 2.0.0 2018-03-19 =